“Coffee should be strong as death, and sweet as love”—that’s according to an old Turkish proverb.

 Stoughton, Wisconsin (of all places), lays claim to the birthplace of the coffee break, dating back to the late 19th century when Norwegian immigrants came to the area for work in T. G. Mandt’s wagon factory.
 While men stayed busy building wagons, tobacco warehouse owners needed more help harvesting the tobacco.
 So local Norwegian wives were asked to help.
 The women agreed to assist, but only if they would be allowed to head home and tend to household duties each morning and afternoon.
 This also meant a cup of coffee would be hot and waiting for them on the stove.
 Their conditions were met, and so the coffee break was allegedly born.

-According to Time, a few years later in the early 1900s, a company in Buffalo, New York, also laid claim to the coffee break origin.
+A few years later in the early 1900s, a company in Buffalo, New York, also laid claim to the coffee break origin.
 New York’s Barcolo Manufacturing, a metal products manufacturer, offered employees a break during the day and free coffee too.
 The special coffee break benefit aimed to give workers a chance to relax over a cup of joe and ultimately amp up caffeine AND productivity.

 But the most historically (coffee) grounded origin of the coffee break occurred during World War II when skilled weavers at a small Denver tiemaker company, Los Wigwam Weavers, were called to war.
 After replacing the positions with nondrafted men who were frankly not very good, owner Phil Greinetz brought on older women instead.
 Although much more skilled workers than the men, they tired easily.